Home>Fixed Deposit>TDS on Fixed Deposit Interest

 How can I check TDS on my FD?

 You can check the tax deducted by logging into Form 26AS online.
-You can also check the FD report which is generally provided by banks.
+You can also check the FD report, which banks generally provide.
 You may also directly contact the bank for any further assistance.